-France is no stranger to domestic terrorism.
+France is no stranger to terrorism.
 The January 2015 attacks at the Charlie Hebdo headquarters, as well as the tragic November 2015 Paris bombings and shootings, have demonstrated that violence and domestic attacks are a real and serious issue facing Parisians.

-Recently the US Department of State issued a travel warning to American citizens stressing the potential risk of terrorist attacks throughout Europe during the duration of Euro 2016.
+The US Department of State issued a travel warning to American citizens stressing the potential risk of terrorist attacks throughout Europe during the duration of Euro 2016.
 The travel warning highlights tourist sites, restaurants, commercial centres, transportation, and of course the sporting events, as potential targets.1

 With the influx of tourists, festivities, and world attention, a mega-event such as Euro 2016 is a prime target for domestic radicals in France.
 The threat is not being ignored.
 France has extended its state of emergency to include the period of the tournament, it has deployed nearly 100,000 police officers and soldiers, and is even using sophisticated anti-drone technology to eliminate risks of air attacks.2